Tourist Information on Cyprus, a small island with a long history of rich culture and

 has many fascinating cultural sights, museums, monuments and galleries

-hopefully will offer you tourist information and a guide of the island of Cyprus.
-At
+offer you tourist information and a guide of the island of Cyprus.
+On our

 taxi services, airports with direct bookable flights information, general tourist information on Cyprus.